TwoGodsDamnedMe/psych-slenderman-source/README.md

 ## Untitled Funkers official Discord server: https://discord.gg/m6Rjg78yuS

-From Flamin': Hi!
-Thank you for downloading the mod!
+From Flamin': Hey there!
 We worked hard on this for over 3 months, and we would love if you could like the mod!

 ###### -- RUNNING THE MOD --